You can never have too many apps on your phone. There’s always something to make your tasks easier and more convenient to accomplish.

 Along with the reputation of paid apps being of better quality in build and features compared to free apps, the expectation is also high.
 Customers would want to see the app operate smoothly and meet or exceed the standards they have placed.

 Well-reputed companies produce paid apps due to the quality they bring forth with their work.
-Purchased games hold an expectation for being complete.
+Purchased games expect to be complete.
 Ensuring that there wouldn’t be a need for in-app purchases or any pay-to-win strategies.

 Con 3.
 Expensive Design Costs